 Although there are no legal restrictions, the big banks often impose their own daily limits.

-If you are planning to use a Dutch bank to transfer your Euros to your UK account, you may have to make an enquiry first as they appear to set their daily limit based on your account information.
+You may have to make an enquiry first as they appear to set their daily limit based on your account information.

 It is worth noting that money transfer specialists don’t tend to have any maximum amounts for international transfers.